illusoryTwin/FollowMyReading/README.md

 </div>

-You will need only app directory and requirements Install frameworks required for correct work.
+Note: you will need only app directory and requirements.

+Install frameworks required for correct work.